lukazso/yolov6-ros/README.md

 The package has been tested under Ubuntu 20.04 and Python 3.8.10.

 ## Usage
-Before you launch the file, adjust the parameters in the [launch file](launch/yolov6.launch).
+Before you launch the node, adjust the parameters in the [launch file](launch/yolov6.launch).
 For example, you need to set the path to your YOLOv6 weights and the image topic to which this node should listen to.
 The launch file also contains a description for each parameter.